How to make soy burgers that taste great

 The best soy burger recipes know the value of flavor.
 Sometimes, these burgers need a little assistance.

-Some tips include adding some cheese to the patties.
+Some tips include adding some cheese; there are so many delicious vegan cheeses out there now.
 A cheese of your choice can be used while forming patties or crumbled onto them while grilling.

 Experiment with condiments and toppings